Techniques to estimate the volume of timber and woody biomass in your forest

 - Biomass utilization methods including habitat, soil improvement, firewood, chips, biochar, bioenergy and more

-- Funding resources to help you pay for an inventory and management plan
+- Funding resources to help you pay for a management plan and forest restoration

 - Kirk Hanson | Northwest Natural Resource Group – Kirk owns owns 100 acres of forest in western Washington, and has been working on behalf of small woodland owners for over 20 years.